 Diagnostic analysis works hand in hand with Descriptive Analysis.
 As descriptive Analysis finds out what happened in the past, diagnostic Analysis, on the other hand, finds out why did that happen or what measures were taken at that time, or how frequently it has happened. it basically gives a detailed explanation of a particular scenario by understanding behavior patterns.

 Example: Let’s take the example of Dmart again.
 Now if we want to find out why a particular product has a lot of demand, is it because of their brand or is it because of quality.
 All this information can easily be identified using diagnostic Analysis.

 3. Predictive Analysis

-Whatever information we have received from descriptive and diagnostic analysis, we can use that information to predict future data. it basically finds out what is likely to happen in the future.
-Now when I say future data doesn’t mean we have become fortune-tellers, by looking at the past trends and behavioral patterns we are forecasting that it might happen in the future.
+Information we have received from descriptive and diagnostic analysis, we can use that information to predict future data. it basically finds out what is likely to happen in the future.
+Now when future data doesn’t mean we have become fortune-tellers, by looking at the past trends and behavioral patterns we are forecasting that it might happen in the future.